On Some Open Cases of a Conjecture of Conrad, Edixhoven and Stein: Computing rational torsion on modular Jacobians

 \subsection{Proof of Theorem~\ref{theorem:CESholds}}

-We verify Conjectures~\ref{conj:eq_diff_cusp-rat_cusp} and~\ref{conj:ces} for the open cases $p=97,101,109$ and $113$.
+We verify Conjectures~\ref{conj:ces} and the equality in~\eqref{equation:diff_cusps-rat_cusps_inclusion} for the open cases $p=97,101,109$ and $113$.
 We proved this by carrying out explicit computations in Magma, using modular symbols.
 The raw data can be found in Section~\ref{section:tables}.
 Here we outline the strategy of the proof.

 Let $X = X_1(p)$ be the modular curve of prime level $p\in\{97,101,109,113\}$, and set

 Then

 so that modular symbols give a concrete model for the torsion subgroup of the Jacobian.